-HOUSTON – It’s been a while since Houston has experienced cold weather, so here’s a reminder of what you need to know as we experience cold temperatures.
+HOUSTON – Here’s a few reminders of what you need to know as the Houston area experience cold temperatures.

-As the temperature drops, the number of calls for HVAC technicians has increased as people start to use their heaters.
+As the temperature drops, the number of calls for HVAC technicians increase as people start to use their heaters.

 David Bedingfield with Air Specialist Inc. said there are multiple reasons why units fail.